janderteodoro/distance-city-REST/readme.md

 ## step 4
 In your front end ( in my case is the Insomnia, because i'm backend only kkkk ) make the request for consume the route with POST method HTTP in `http://localhost:<yourport>/city`.

-Create a payload with the following structure and replace for your informations: <br>
+Create a payload with the following structure and replace with your informations: <br>

 ![api runner with nodemon](/img/payload.png)